ptubig/react-charting-matrix/README.md

 ### Victory

-I also like Victory.
-It also uses simple React components, but it is built more modularized which means that set up may take longer, but it'll be easier to extend.
+Victory also uses simple React components, but it is built more modularized which means that set up may take longer, but it'll be easier to extend.

 ### Plottable

+Plottable tries to abstract out the complexity of d3 by creating a lot of independent class-based components (ie. Axes, Plots) and put it together to form a Group and can define the final layout through a Table.

 Plottable uses an array of arrays to represent its layout: